Fragmenta.

 April 2, 2026·Fragmenta

-You don't need a degree or a 3-hour podcast to learn ancient history.
-Here's how micro-learning can build surprising depth in just minutes a day.
+You don't need a degree, a 3-hour podcast, or a textbook to learn ancient history.
+Here's how micro-learning backed by cognitive science builds surprising depth in just minutes a day.

 The myth of the marathon learner

-The secret isn't how _much_ you learn in one sitting.
-It's how _often_ you come back.
+The secret to learning ancient history — or anything — isn't how much you learn in one sitting.
+It's how often you come back.

-Cognitive science calls it the spacing effect: information reviewed across multiple short sessions is retained far better than the same information crammed into one long session.
+In 1885, German psychologist Hermann Ebbinghaus discovered what he called the spacing effect: information reviewed across multiple short sessions is retained far better than the same information crammed into one long session.
+Over a century of subsequent research has confirmed and refined his finding.

-Applied to ancient history, this means reading one short story about Caesar's assassination today, a quote from Seneca tomorrow, and a myth buster about gladiators the day after teaches you more than a two-hour documentary you watched three months ago and mostly forgot.
+Applied to ancient history: reading one short story about Caesar's assassination today, a quote from Seneca tomorrow, and a myth buster about gladiators the day after teaches you more — and you'll retain more — than a two-hour documentary you watched three months ago and mostly forgot.

-Here's a 5-minute morning routine that builds genuine historical knowledge:
+Here's a daily routine that builds genuine historical knowledge in the time it takes to drink your coffee:

 Minutes 1-3: Read your daily fragments

 Open Fragmenta and swipe through your morning pack.
-Each fragment is a self-contained micro-story — an event, a quote, a fact, or a myth corrected.
-You'll read 3–6 of them in under three minutes.
+Each fragment is a self-contained micro-story — an event, a philosopher's quote with context, a verified historical fact, a common misconception corrected, or a character profile of a historical figure.
+You'll read 3-6 of them in under three minutes.

 What you'll know after 30 days

-After one month of this 5-minute routine, you'll have encountered roughly 120–180 individual historical facts, stories, quotes, and character profiles.
-Not all of them will stick — but a surprising number will.
+After one month of this 5-minute routine, you'll have encountered roughly 120-180 individual historical facts, stories, quotes, and character profiles.
+Not all of them will stick — and that's fine.
+A surprising number will.

 You'll know that:

-• Gladiator fights had referees and rarely ended in death
+• Gladiator fights had referees, were governed by rules, and rarely ended in death

-• Athens invented a system to exile dangerous politicians by popular vote
+• Athens invented ostracism — a system to exile any politician deemed too dangerous, by popular vote

-• Seneca wrote practical advice about anger management that still holds up
+• Seneca wrote the most practical anger management advice in history, and it still holds up

-• Rome's concrete was engineered to _strengthen_ in seawater
+• Roman marine concrete was engineered to strengthen in seawater — a property modern concrete doesn't have

-• The Spartan economy ran on iron bars specifically designed to be worthless outside Sparta
+• The Spartan economy ran on iron bars (obeloi) specifically designed to be too heavy and worthless to use outside Sparta, deliberately preventing wealth accumulation

 Why ancient history specifically?